judsonmitchell/ClinicCases/documentation/index.md

 	* New Folder - Clicking on this button creates a new folder.
 You name the folder by clicking under the folder ("New Folder"), typing in the desired name, and then pressing enter.
 Subfolders can be created by clicking into the folder and then repeating this process.

 	* Upload - Clicking upload will prompt you to either upload files from your computer or to save a URL.
 Multiple files can be uploaded at the same time (in Chrome, Firefox, and Safari, not Internet Explorer) by holding down the control key as you select files.
 The types of files which can be uploaded are controlled by your configuration.
-By default, the following extensions are allowed: 'doc','docx','odt','rtf','txt','wpd','xls','ods','csv','mp3','wav','ogg','aif','aiff','mpeg','avi','mp4','mpg','mov','qt','ovg','webm','ogv','flv','bmp','jpg','jpeg','gif','png','svg','tif','tiff','zip','tar','gz','bz',and 'pdf'.
+By default, the following extensions are allowed: 'doc','docx','odt','rtf','txt','wpd','xls','ods','csv','mp3','wav','ogg','aif','aiff','mpeg','avi','mp4','mpg','mov','qt','ovg','webm', 'ogv','flv','bmp','jpg','jpeg','gif','png','svg','tif','tiff','zip','tar','gz','bz',and 'pdf'.

 	* Renaming, Deleting, and Moving Files and Folders - Right-clicking on a file or folder will bring up a dialog which allows you to cut/copy/rename/or delete that item.
 You can also move items by dragging them to the desired folder.
 You can see meta-information about a file (who uploaded it, time of upload, etc) by selecting "Properties" from the right-click menu.